lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 ### 10 - Never stop learning and keep yourself updated - Check out this course and book

 Keep yourself up to date with all the changes and try to research tools/libraries that can help you to make your website faster.
-As I mentioned before most of the frameworks already have tools to help us with this task.
+As I mentioned before most of the frameworks already have tools to help with that.

-Try to understand concepts and metrics used in page speed tests and definitely read blog posts at https://web.dev, they are really helpful and have a lot of awesome content.
+Try to understand concepts and metrics used in page speed tests and definitely read blog posts at <https://web.dev>, they are really helpful and have a lot of awesome content.

 I could not also forget to recommend those extra courses / book: